seattlerb/hoe/README.txt

 == DESCRIPTION:

 Hoe is a rake/rubygems helper for project Rakefiles.
-It helps you manage and maintain, and release your project and includes a dynamic plug-in system allowing for easy extensibility.
-Hoe ships with plug-ins for all your usual project tasks including rdoc generation, testing, packaging, and deployment.
+It helps you manage, maintain, and release your project and includes a dynamic plug-in system allowing for easy extensibility.
+Hoe ships with plug-ins for all your usual project tasks including rdoc generation, testing, packaging, deployment, and announcement..

 See class rdoc for help.
 Hint: `ri Hoe` or any of the plugins listed below.